 \subsection{Cascaded Flow Modeling}

 We employ a two-stage cascaded flow model to jointly sample a 3D object and its corresponding camera pose, \emph{i.e.}, $\latent = \{ (\point_i, \feat_i), (\point_i,\pixcoord_i) \}_{i=1}^{\numpts}$.
-In the first stage, the flow model for occupancy and pose generation ($\sflow$) generates (i) an occupancy cube that indicates active voxels and (ii) a UV cube that contains object-centric camera pose information (Section~\ref{sec:representation}).
-In the second stage, conditioned on the predicted occupancy and camera pose, the pose-aligned geometry appearance generation model $\lflow$ synthesizes DINO features $\feat_i$ for each active voxel, yielding the final $\latent$.
+In the first stage, the flow model for occupancy and pose generation ($\sflow$) generates (i) an occupancy cube that indicates active voxels and (ii) a UV cube that encodes object-centric camera pose (\Secref{sec:representation}).
+In the second stage, conditioned on the predicted occupancy and camera pose, the pose-aligned geometry and appearance generation model $\lflow$ synthesizes DINO features $\feat_i$ for each active voxel, yielding the final $\latent$.

 \paragraph{Occupancy and pose generation.} In this stage, given a conditioning image \(\image\), we generate an occupancy cube and a UV cube with resolution $r$.
-The occupancy cube \(\mathbf{G}_o \in \{0,1\}^{r \times r \times r \times 1}\) encodes binary values indicating active/nonactive voxels.
+The occupancy cube \(\mathbf{G}_o \in \{0,1\}^{r \times r \times r \times 1}\) encodes binary values indicating active/inactive voxels.
 The UV cube \(\mathbf{G}_{uv} \in [0,1]^{r \times r \times r \times 2}\) stores normalized pixel coordinates $(u,v)$ for each voxel.
-Note that voxels sharing the same pixel coordinates are in the same ray\footnote{We do not enforce occlusion as recent studies suggest that transformers can effectively model light transport~\citep{jin2024lvsm, zeng2025renderformer}}.
-Next, we train a 3D VAE to compress the UV cube into a low resolution feature grid \(\mathbf{S}_{uv} \in \mathbb{R}^{s\times s\times s \times C}\) to improve computational efficiency.
+Voxels sharing the same pixel coordinates lie on the same ray\footnote{We do not model occlusion as recent studies suggest that transformers can effectively model light transport~\citep{jin2024lvsm, zeng2025renderformer}.}.
+Next, we train a 3D VAE to compress the UV cube into a low-resolution feature grid \(\mathbf{S}_{uv} \in \mathbb{R}^{s\times s\times s \times C}\), improving efficiency with near-lossless pose accuracy (mean RRE / RTE $<$ 0.5°).
 For fine-tuning \trellis, we concatenate the original feature grid \(\mathbf{S}_o\) with \(\mathbf{S}_{uv}\) and incorporate linear layers at both the input and output of the flow network \(\sflow\).
-Once the occupancy cube and the UV cube are generated, we can obtain $\{ (\point_i, \pixcoord_i(\pose)) \}_{i=1}^{\numpts}$ by collecting active voxels and solving the camera pose with \Eqref{eq:pnp}.
+Once the occupancy and UV cubes are generated, we obtain $\{ (\point_i, \pixcoord_i(\pose)) \}_{i=1}^{\numpts}$ by collecting active voxels and solving the camera pose with \Eqref{eq:pnp}.